EncycloFusion/GET/README.md

-# GET
+# EncycloFusion GET
-General Extension Treasury, an extension archive for MMF and CNC
+This is General Extension Treasury, an extension archive for Multimedia Fusion and Click & Create.